-Appropriate best management practices will be employed to reduce and control emissions to the air at the project site and compliance with clean air regulations
+Appropriate best management practices will be employed to reduce and control emissions into the air at the project site, as warranted.

 - 3. Water Find help answering water questions - a.
 Surface Water: Find help answering surface water questions - 1.
 Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.